 Extending the field knowledge and also the personal portfolio, deepening understanding of complex issues and specific expertise, or improving the reflective competence are included or presupposed in many models for training of trainers.
 Together they form the quality profile of education professionals.
-The example here shows, that personal development is a multidimensial issue also for the trainers/educators/teachers.
+The example here shows, that personal development understood as extending the expertise and competence in all three directions is an issue also for trainers/educators/teachers.

 Research and Learning